zapier/zapier-platform-cli/docs/cli.md

 4. QA/experiment in the Zapier.com Zap editor.
 5. Go to 1 and repeat.

-> Note: this is always a safe operation as live/production apps are protected from deployes.
+> Note: this is always a safe operation as live/production apps are protected from deploys.
 You must use `zapier promote` or `zapier migrate` to impact live users.

 If you have not yet registered your app, this command will prompt you for your app title and register the app.